Learning from Comparisons and Choices: Learning MNL Model from Pairwise Comparisons under Graph Sampling

 This is a strict generalization of Corollary \ref{coro:graph_ub}.
 For $q=0$ and $\rho_0=r$, this recovers the exact low-rank estimation bound up to a factor of two.
 For approximate low-rank matrices in an $\ell_q$-ball, we lose in the error exponent, which reduces from one to $(2-q)/2$.

-\subsection{Information-theoretic lower bound}
+\subsection{Information-theoretic Lower Bound}

 For a polynomial-time algorithm of convex relaxation, we gave in the previous section a bound on the achievable error.
 We next compare this to the fundamental limit of this problem, by giving a lower bound on the achievable error by any algorithm (efficient or not).
-A simple parameter counting argument indicates that it requires the number of samples to scale as the degrees of freedom i.e., $n \propto r(d_1+d_2)$, to estimate a $d_1\times d_2$ dimensional matrix of rank $r$.
+A simple parameter counting argument indicates that it requires the number of samples to scale as the number of degrees of freedom i.e., $n \propto r(d_1+d_2)$, to estimate a $d_1\times d_2$ dimensional matrix of rank $r$.
 We construct an appropriate packing over the set of low-rank matrices with bounded entries in $\Omega_\bb$ defined as \eqref{eq:defgraphomega}, and show that no algorithm can accurately estimate the true matrix with high probability using the generalized Fano's inequality.
 This provides a constructive argument to lower bound the minimax error rate, which in turn establishes that the bounds in Theorem \ref{thm:graph_ub} is sharp up to a logarithmic factor, and proves no other algorithm can significantly improve over the nuclear norm minimization.

-\begin{thm} Suppose $\Theta^*$ has a rank $r$.
+\begin{theorem} Suppose $\Theta^*$ has a rank $r$.
 Under the previously described graph based sampling model, there exists a constant $c>0$ such that

-where the infimum is taken over all measurable functions over the observed comparison results and $L_r^\dagger$ is the pseudo inverse of the rank $r$ approximation of the graph Laplacian. \end{thm}
+where the infimum is taken over all measurable functions over the observed comparison results and $L_r^\dagger$ is the pseudo inverse of the rank $r$ approximation of the graph Laplacian. \end{theorem}

 A proof of this theorem is provided in Appendix \ref{sec:graph_lb_proof}.
 The term of primary interest in this bound is the first one, which shows the scaling of the (rescaled) minimax rate as $\sqrt{rd_1/n}$ and matches the upper bound in \eqref{eq:main_ub} up to a logarithmic factor.
-It is the dominant term in the bound whenever the number of samples is larger than $n\geq d_1 \trace{L_r^\dagger}$.
+It is the dominant term in the bound whenever the number of samples is larger than $n\geq d_1 \max \{\trace{L_r^\dagger}\,, d_1 \log d / d_2^2 \}$.
 As suggested in numerical simulations on graphs with very small spectral gap in Figures \ref{fig:graph_errorVn}.(b), (d), and (f), the dependence in $\trace{L_r^\dagger}$ is an artifact of the weakness of the current analysis technique.
+Here we note that, while the lower bound in Theorem \ref{thm:graph_lb} is in expectation, the upper bound in Theorem \ref{thm:graph_ub} is a high-probability result.
+The upper bound can immediately be translated into a bound in expected error with an additional term scaling as $\alpha \sigma_{\rm max}(L)^{1/2} \sqrt{d_2} d^{-3}$, which is smaller than other terms in the bound.